vectice/validation-notebooks-repo/README.md

 ## Folder Overview

 ### 1. **Classification Models**
 This folder wraps the MoDeVa commercial extension of PiML and provides validation notebooks for classification models.
-These notebooks include comprehensive tests to evaluate:
+This notebook is a sample that includes tests to evaluate:
    - **Explainability:** Ensures that the model's predictions can be interpreted.
    - **Resilience:** Tests the model's ability to maintain performance under varying conditions.
    - **Robustness:** Measures how sensitive the model is to small changes in the input.